About Me

 Where it all began.

 It started in my early teens, on job sites alongside my stepfather and his carpentry business.
-Power tools, raw materials, the smell of sawdust at seven in the morning.
 I learned how to work with wood, how to restore what others had discarded, and — more importantly — how to see what something could become rather than just what it was.

 Building someone else's vision.

-I built a career in corporate travel — deadlines, boardrooms, the constant hum of an industry that never slows down.
+I built a career in corporate travel.
 By most measures, I was successful.
 But no matter how far that career took me, I always came back to the same thing: the satisfaction of making something real with my hands.

 Today, RC Studios is the place where overlooked pieces find their next chapter.
 Where decades-old furniture walks out looking like it was made for the room it's going into.
-Where restoration is only the beginning — and everything after that is a recast.
+Where restoration is only the beginning.
+Everything after that is a recast.